Can you save money by not ordering a building survey?

 - Agree on a price reduction.

-What are the different types of survey?
+What are the different types of surveys?

 There are 4 levels of Building Survey and the level you choose depends on the type of property you are buying: